Meet Jade Walker: Redefining Endometriosis Care

 What is your preferred pain management approach?

-Everyone’s case is different, but my favourite combination is usually combining Hey Sister! with a product called PEA (stands for Palmitoylethanolamide) along with a good TENS machine.
-Bear in mind our PEA levels become deficient over the years of being in pain, so it can take time to build up and start becoming effective.
+Everyone’s case is different, but my favourite combination is usually Hey Sister! with a product called PEA (stands for Palmitoylethanolamide) and a good TENS machine.
+Bear in mind that our PEA levels become deficient over the years of being in pain, so it can take time to build up and start becoming effective.

 What - and where - are endocrine-disrupting chemicals?

-Unfortunately, we’re exposed to EDCs in multiple ways and these can wreak havoc on our hormones - especially oestrogen.
-EDCs can be found in beauty products, cleaning products, plastics, pesticides, new cars, fabrics, perfumes and more.
-These EDCs bind to our hormonal receptors exerting unfavorable effects.
+Unfortunately, we’re exposed to EDCs in multiple ways, and these can wreak havoc on our hormones - especially estrogen.
+EDCs can be found in beauty, cleaning, plastics, pesticides, new cars, fabrics, perfumes, and more.
+These EDCs bind to our hormonal receptors, exerting unfavorable effects.
 There’s a reason why perfumes are banned during IVF procedures.
-It’s a non-negotiable for me to avoid EDCs wherever possible especially avoiding drinking from and heating in plastic due to phthalates (yes, even BPA-free).
+It’s non-negotiable for me to avoid EDCs wherever possible, especially avoiding drinking from and heating plastic due to phthalates (yes, even BPA-free).

 MY CYCLE